Rekh-225/bitWiser/README.md

 A strategic C# firefighting simulation bot that controls a 3-unit emergency response team made up of a drone, a fire truck, and a firefighter.

-The AI is designed to explore the map, detect fires, remember important locations, refill water intelligently, avoid obstacles, and coordinate units to extinguish fires as efficiently as possible.
+The AI explores the map, detects fires, remembers important locations, refills water intelligently, avoids obstacles, and coordinates units to extinguish fires as efficiently as possible.

+The project also includes a modern 2D dashboard viewer that visualizes the whole simulation on a plane, making it easier to understand unit movement, fires, water sources, explored areas, and AI decisions in real time.

 ---